This article is based on this section of the administrator's guide.

 The RStudio Connect installation creates a local

 rstudio-connect user account.
-This account runs all the R processes;
+This account runs all the R and Python processes;

-root does not invoke R. If you would like a different user to run R, customize the
+root does not invoke R or Python.
+If you would like a different user to run content, customize the

 Administrators can customize the

 RunAs user on a content-specific level.
-This means that different Shiny applications and R Markdown reports can be run using different Unix accounts.
+This means that different content items can be executed using different Unix accounts.
 This setting can be found on the Access tab when editing content settings.
 Publishers and Viewers are prohibited from changing the

 RunAs user on a content-specific level.